RGOKULKUMAR12/java-cli-projects/README.md

-# 🖥️ Java CLI Projects by Gokul
+# 🖥️ Java CLI Projects

 A collection of simple command-line interface (CLI) projects written in Java.
-These projects simulate real-life systems like banking, healthcare, and transportation to demonstrate object-oriented programming concepts.
+These projects simulate real-life systems like banking, healthcare, and transportation to demonstrate my learning on object-oriented programming concepts.

 ---